 William was not successful in his search for gold and decided to turn to his skill and craft in farming, purchasing some fine land in Marlborough.
-Here he working the land planting crops and herding livestock.
+Here he worked the land planting crops and herding livestock.

 After passing away at the ripe age of 76 years he was acknowledged to be a Son of the Soil and the apple didn’t fall far from the tree, passing down the love of the land through four generations of Jones’s.
-The family expanded their land ownership in the Wairau Valley and in 1992 the long established Starborough homestead in the Awatere Valley.
+The family expanded their land ownership in the Wairau Valley and in 1992 purchased the long established Starborough homestead in the Awatere Valley.